andrewcoughtrie/lfric_core/documentation/source/user_guide/applications/application_structure.rst

 LFRic fields and the simpler fields of other models will mostly be ignored so as to focus on the broader model structure.

-A complex model such as the Momentum atmosphere requires hundreds of fields.
+A complex model such as the Momentum\ :sup:`®` atmosphere requires hundreds of fields.
 To simplify the model design, the LFRic infrastructure supports :ref:`field collections <section field collections>`.
 A field collection can store arbitrarily-large numbers of fields that can be accessed by name.
-The Momentum atmosphere has several field collections holding fields for each of several major science components.
+The Momentum\ :sup:`®` atmosphere has several field collections holding fields for each of several major science components.
 Use of field collections makes the API of higher-level science algorithms more manageable by hiding both the large number of fields and the fact that some fields are not required for all model configurations.

 A :ref:`configuration object <section configuration object>` stores the model configuration derived from the input namelist, such as input